Prathamesh-Barve/netflix-recommender/README.md

 Go to [Kaggle Netflix Prize Data](https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data) and download the dataset.
 Place the extracted files in a `./netflix_data/` folder.

 ### Step 2 — Run the notebook in Google Colab
-Open `netflix_starter.ipynb` in Google Colab (File → Upload Notebook).
+Open `netflix_recommendation.ipynb` in Google Colab (File → Upload Notebook).
 The notebook covers:

 | Cell | Description |
 |---|---|